documentationfor yFiles for HTML 3.0.0.1

 Interaction Customization

-Class TableEditorInputMode provides properties and callbacks that allow for fine-grained control over the support for user interaction.
+The TableEditorInputMode class provides properties and callbacks that allow fine-grained control over user interaction support.

-TableEditorInputMode customization lists the customization properties of class TableEditorInputMode.
-Most of the properties support that combinations of stripe types can be specified using the constants defined in the StripeTypes enumeration type.
+TableEditorInputMode Customization lists the customization properties of TableEditorInputMode.
+Most properties support specifying combinations of stripe types using the constants defined in the StripeTypes enumeration.

 Name Purpose

-clickSelectableItemsA combination of StripeTypes that specifies whether rows and/or columns can be selected by mouse clicks.
+clickSelectableItemsA combination of StripeTypes that specifies whether rows and/or columns can be selected with mouse clicks.

-selectableItemsA combination of StripeTypes that specifies whether rows and/or columns can be selected.
+selectableItemsA StripeTypes combination that specifies whether rows and/or columns can be selected.

-labelEditableItemsA combination of StripeTypes that specifies whether labels of rows and/or columns can be edited.
+labelEditableItemsA StripeTypes combination that specifies whether row and/or column labels can be edited.

-deletableItemsA combination of StripeTypes that specifies whether rows and/or columns can be deleted.
+deletableItemsA StripeTypes combination that specifies whether rows and/or columns can be deleted.

-clickSelectableRegionsA combination of StripeSubregionTypes that specifies the set of sub regions of rows and columns that can be selected by mouse clicks.
+clickSelectableRegionsA StripeSubregionTypes combination that specifies the subregions of rows and columns that can be selected with mouse clicks.

 Hit-testing

-Hit-testing support in a table structure takes into account the overall rendering order of rows and columns (as defined by class TableNodeStyle) as well as the complexities introduced by nested rows and columns.
+Hit-testing in a table structure considers the overall rendering order of rows and columns (as defined by class TableNodeStyle) and the complexities introduced by nested rows and columns.

-By default, the specific needs for hit-testing support in a table structure are provided by the StripeHitTester class.
+By default, the specific hit-testing needs for a table structure are handled by the StripeHitTester class.
 The actual instance that is used is also available in the group node’s look-up.

-The following convenience methods in TableEditorInputMode help in finding which part(s) of a table structure is (are) underneath a given location.
-The StripeSubregion class encodes both the stripe, i.e., row or column, and the actual sub region within the stripe.
+The following convenience methods in TableEditorInputMode help find which parts of a table structure are located under a given location.
+The StripeSubregion class identifies the stripe (row or column) and the specific sub-region within that stripe.

 findStripe

-Depending on the rendering order of rows and columns, returns the sub region of either a row or a column that is underneath the given location.
+Depending on the rendering order of rows and columns, this method returns the sub-region of either a row or a column that is under the given location.

 findStripes

-Returns an ordered list of sub regions of (nested) rows and columns that are underneath the given location.
-The ordering takes into account the rendering order of rows and columns and also the nesting of child rows (columns).
+Returns an ordered list of sub-regions of (nested) rows and columns that are under the given location.
+The ordering considers the rendering order of rows and columns, as well as the nesting of child rows (columns).

-The StripeSubregionTypes enumeration defines constants for the different sub regions within a stripe.
-The figure below depicts the default definitions of these sub regions together with their corresponding constants for the column of the table structure in Row and column labels.
+The StripeSubregionTypes enumeration defines constants for the different sub-regions within a stripe.
+The figure below shows the default definitions of these sub-regions, along with their corresponding constants, for the column of the table structure in Row and column labels.

-The stripe sub regions for a row are defined analogously.
+The stripe sub-regions for a row are defined similarly.

-The hit-testing for the sub regions can be handled through dedicated IHitTestable implementations.
+Hit-testing for the sub-regions can be handled through dedicated IHitTestable implementations.
 The IStripeHitTestHelper interface bundles all stripe-related IHitTestable instances and makes the default implementations conveniently accessible.

 Automatic Layout

-Automatic layout for a diagram containing table structures that are modeled using ITable implementations can be conveniently invoked using LayoutExecutor which performs all necessary setup.
-Internally, LayoutExecutor uses the TableLayoutConfigurator class.
+Automatic layout for a diagram containing table structures that are modeled using ITable implementations can be conveniently invoked using LayoutExecutor, which performs all necessary setup.
+Internally, the LayoutExecutor uses the TableLayoutConfigurator class.

 Using LayoutExecutor for automatic layout of table structures